ICBI/BISR_Resource/sptial_transcriptomics/About_spatial_tx.md

 **(a) Arrays**

-How: Arrays of spatially barcoded probes can be used to label mRNAs with a sequence indicating location before undergoing NGS.
+* How: Arrays of spatially barcoded probes can be used to label mRNAs with a sequence indicating location before undergoing NGS.
+* Example: 10X Genomcis' Visium machine

 **(b) Microdissection**

 How: cells or regions of interest can be directly microdissected and their locations recorded before their transcriptomes undergo NGS.